-When they say Lightroom can make anyone look like a professional photographer, they’re not wrong.
+When they say Lightroom can make anyone look like a professional photographer… They’re not wrong!

 Lightroom offers some amazing features and benefits with the help of filters such as Graduated filters.
-In this guide, we’ll tell you how to use Graduated filters and what they can do for your image:
+In this guide, we’ll tell you how to use Graduated Filters and what they can do for your image!

 Let’s get started:

-- Go to the Develop module and look at the Basic section.
+- Next, go to the Develop module and look at the Basic section.
 Here, you will be able to change different aspects of the image including Temp, Tint, and Exposure.
 We’ve covered how to use this section in our EDITING Natural Light Portraits in Lightroom | Light and Airy Photography Tutorial guide.

 - There are two lines on the screen that help you decide how subtle you want the transition to be.
 If you want them to be harsh then keep the lines closer, if you want them to be smooth then keep them a little far.
-Moreover, The lines can be rotated as well.
+Moreover, the lines can be rotated as well!